A Cryogenic Memristive Neural Decoder for Fault-tolerant Quantum Error Correction: Results

-We then perform parametric studies to investigate the impact of stuck-at fault devices on the neural decoder's accuracy.
-To emulate this non-ideality, a random set of digital weights is set to zero during inference.
-This situation corresponds to the case where one of the memristive devices of a differential pair is stuck in the HCS and the other is either also stuck or purposefully programmed in the HCS in order to bring the analog weight to 0.
-The results presented in Fig.~\ref{fig:3}(a) (blue curve) show that a drop in accuracy of more than $20\%$ can be expected when the percentage of stuck-at fault parameters during inference reaches $20\%$.
-To mitigate this significant loss in accuracy, we implement random dropping of connections during retraining to increase the robustness of the model against stuck-at fault devices.
-This regularization technique, also called dropconnect, is typically used to avoid overfitting on the training dataset~\cite {Wan:2013}.
-In comparison to dropout~\cite{Hinton:2012}, dropconnect sets weights instead of activations to zero during the forward pass.
-In that sense, it is well-suited to account for stuck-at fault devices since a differential pair of resistive memory devices, where one is stuck in the high-conductance state and the other one is either also stuck or left in the high-conductance state, would result in an effective weight close to zero.
-The accuracy of the MND, retrained with different probabilities of random dropconnect $p_{\text {drop}}$, is shown in Fig.~\ref{fig:3}(a), as a function of the percentages of stuck-at fault parameters.
+We then study the impact of stuck-at fault devices on the fidelity of the neural decoder, which is expected to reach to up to \qty{10}{\percent} for the evaluated memristor technology.
+To emulate the impact of this non-ideality, a random subset of network parameters is set to zero when testing the decoder.
+This situation corresponds to the case where one of the memristor of a differential pair is stuck in \ac{HCS} or \ac{LCS} and the other is either also stuck in the same state or purposefully programmed in order to bring the logical analog weight to zero.
+The results presented in Fig.~\ref{fig:mnd-results}(c) (green curve) show that, without any re-training designed to tackle this non-ideality, the stuck-at fault rate significantly reduces the performance of the decoder.
+A decrease of more than \qty{17}{\percent} in fidelity is observed when the percentage of stuck-at fault devices during inference reaches \qty{8}{\percent} (this is equivalent to \qty{15}{\percent} of the model parameters, since a parameter is encoded via a pair of devices).

-The accuracy globally improves when dropconnect are introduced during retraining compared to the case where no dropconnect is employed (blue curve).
-It also appears that to get the best accuracy, the value of $p_{\text{drop}}$ has to be close to the percentage of stuck-at-fault parameters, especially as this percentage increases.
-Therefore the optmized $p_{\text{drop}}$ value would be approximately equal to the stuck-at-fault parameters percentage.
+Therefore, we explore two re-training methods to attempt to restore the initial fidelity of the \ac{MND} (see Fig.~\ref{fig:mnd-results}(a)), which we compare to two baselines:

+\begin{itemize} \item Digital baseline: an ideal version of the neural decoder that can perform syndrome processing at room temperature on classical hardware.
+The parameters are trained using a deep learning method~\cite{Lecun_2015} (see Supplementary Information Table~\ref{table:meta-parameters}) and are represented as 32-bit floating-point variables that do not include hardware non-idealities.
+The \ac{RNN} architecture is based on Ref.~\cite{Chamberland_2018a}.
+The digital baseline performance is represented in black in Fig.~\ref{fig:mnd-results}, which we use as an upper bound and a reference against which to compare the other methods.